 It can be widely used in public cloud, private cloud, NFVI, and traditional data centers.
-It is oriented to carriers and enterprise customers and deployed in multiple scenarios such as AI, HPC, Internet, and Safe City.
+It is deployed in multiple scenarios such as AI, HPC, Internet, and Safe City.

 It also provides standard Native Redfish interfaces to integrate or interconnect with customer systems.